 If someone talks about suicide or openly threats to commit suicide, they should always be taken seriously.
 Call for help right away if the threat is immediate.
 You can call 911 or the toll-free National Suicide Prevention Lifeline at 1-800-273-8255.

 While you wait for help to arrive, stay with your friend or loved one.
 Calmly reassure them that all will be well.
 Remove any obvious means of causing self-harm, such as firearms, sharp objects, or dangerous medications.

 What to Pack for a Hospital Stay

-Hospital stays for mental illness tend to be brief due to cost.
-Here’s a list of some necessary items that your friend or loved one can bring with them:
+Hospital stays for treating depression tend to be brief due to cost.
+Here is a list of some necessary items that your friend or loved one can bring with them:

-- glasses or contacts (plus contact case and solution)
+- glasses or contact lenses (plus contact case and solution)